 With the warmer weather comes the increased number of people on the road and more pedestrians.
 Springtime also brings more traffic and serious injuries.
-Springtime car accidents can occur for a number of reasons.
+Springtime car accidents can occur for a number of reasons alike are excited to get outside and enjoy the sun.
 Below are some of the most common causes of springtime car accidents.
 If you are involved in an accident this springtime, contact an experienced personal injury lawyer right away.
 As you accident and injury attorneys should be both experienced and local.

 From our analysis of decades worth of car crash data in the springtime in Illinois, as well as reliable articles from across many media outlets, The major causes of springtime car accidents are: